 The Office publishes bulletins on a quarterly basis, which provide details of complaints and allegations received by the Police Ombudsman's Office.

-The second bulletin of 2017/18 was published in October 2017 and can be viewed below.
+The third bulletin of 2017/18 was published in January 2018 and can be viewed below.

 The main findings of the report are: